minhpqn/vlsp2020-relex/README.md

 (C) Copyright by Pham Quang Nhat Minh

-Code the paper [An Empirical Study of Using Pre-trained BERT Models for Vietnamese Relation Extraction Task at VLSP 2020](https://arxiv.org/pdf/2012.10275.pdf), VLSP 2020.
+Official code for the paper [An Empirical Study of Using Pre-trained BERT Models for Vietnamese Relation Extraction Task at VLSP 2020](https://arxiv.org/pdf/2012.10275.pdf), VLSP 2020.
 In the paper, we used BERT-based models for Vietnamese Relation Extraction.
 Our system ranked second in the VLSP 2020 shared task.

 Details of the models and experimental results can be found in the following paper.